mikecbrant/php-ultimate-sessions/README.md

 [Full Library Documentation](docs/UltimateSession.md)

-The library is fully unit tested in PHP 5.6, 7.0, 7.1
+The library is compatible with PHP 5.6.0+ and fully unit tested in PHP 5.6, 7.0, 7.1.

 **Usage**